Salzburg (state): Salzburg in Germany

-In the Anschluss, Austria, including Salzburg state, was incorporated into Nazi Germany in 1938.
+As a result of Germany's annexation of Austria in 1938, Austria, including Salzburg State, was incorporated into Nazi Germany.

 American control

 After the defeat of Nazi Germany in 1945, the Allies occupied the territory of Austria, being recognized as an independent territory under their rule.
-Salzburg was occupied by the United States.
+Salzburg State was occupied by the United States.

-Salzburg as an Austrian State
+Salzburg as an Austrian state

-In 1955 Austria was again declared independent of the Allies and Salzburg was once again one of the reconstituted federal states of the second Republic Austria.
+In 1955, Austria was again declared an independent state and Salzburg was once again one of the reconstituted federal states of the Second Republic of Austria.

 Demographics

 The historical population is given in the following chart:

 Politics

-Salzburg adopted its current state constitution in 1999.
-The state government (Landesregierung) is headed by a Landeshauptmann (governor), who is elected by a majority in the Landtag parliament.
-State elections are held every five years.
+Salzburg adopted its current provincial constitution in 1999.
+The provincial government (Landesregierung) is headed by a governor (Landeshauptmann), who is elected by a majority in the provincial parliament Landtag.
+Provincial elections are held every five years.

-After World War II, most state governments were led by the conservative Austrian People's Party (ÖVP).
-The ÖVP politician Josef Klaus (1910-2001), later Chancellor of Austria, served as Landeshauptmann from 1949 to 1961.
-In 2004 Gabi Burgstaller became the first Social Democratic (and first female) Salzburg governor.
+After World War II, most provincial governments were led by the conservative Austrian People's Party (ÖVP). ÖVP politician Josef Klaus (1910-2001), later chancellor of Austria, served as governor of Salzburg from 1949 till 1961.
+In 2004 Gabi Burgstaller became the first Social Democratic (and first female) governor of Salzburg.

-The last results, in April 2018 (compared to 2013) were:
+The last results, in April 2023 (Compared to 2018) were:

-The elected Salzburg Landeshauptmann is Wilfried Haslauer (ÖVP), chairing a coalition government of ÖVP, Greens and NEOS ministers (Landesräte).
-The current president (speaker) of the Salzburg Landtag is his party fellow Brigitta Pallauf.
+The current governor of Salzburg, Wilfried Haslauer (ÖVP), entered into coalition discussions with the FPÖ, after his proposition of a ÖVP-FPÖ-SPÖ coalition was rejected by the Social Democrats.
+Haslauer said "I regret that we could not implement the Alliance for Salzburg".
+After successful coalition negotiations, the ÖVP and the FPÖ entered into a governing coalition with Haslauer as the Governor and Marlene Svazek as the First Deputy Governor.
+Salzburg State has joined Lower Austria and Upper Austria as the third black-blue coalition provincial government.
+The ÖVP has four seats in the government, while the FPÖ has three.
+The current president (speaker) of the Salzburg federal state parliament is Brigitta Pallauf.